betternick/CPSC-210-individual-project.-Point-of-sale-software/README.md

 PHASE-1
 - As a user, I want to be able to save a menu.
-- As a user, I want to be able to load a menu.
+- As a user, I want to be able to load a saved menu.